mflorence1989/btcinfo/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+CryptoNet

+This web application indicates to a user when he or she should buy or sell bitcoin (BTC).

+* I used Ruby on Rails for the backend portion of my web application and Javscript, HTML & CSS, and bootstrap for the frontend.

+* Page routes, user forum, and post creation were done in Ruby on Rails.

-* Configuration
+*

 * Database creation